Hansen's Bloodhounds

 2. To repay them for their puppy

-There is a lot of thought that should go into this before you decide that breeding dogs/puppies is a viable option for you.
-It's so easy to just think of the fun and good aspects of breeding and raising puppies.
+There is a lot of thought that should go into this before you decide that breeding dogs is a viable option for you.
+It's easy to just think of the fun and good aspects of breeding and raising puppies.
 But the path isn't always filled with happy events.
 There can be setbacks along the way.
+Breeding ethically is a lot harder and a lot more work than you think.
+If you can't breed ethically, please don't.

 Are you set up and knowledgeable enough to raise healthy puppies?

-A Smelly Mess: Having a female dog in your home that is in heat for 3 weeks with a smelly and colored discharge is damaging to your home.
-Females are in heat twice per year, and during this 6 weeks (3 to 4 weeks each time), your female will have a giant swollen vaginal opening that is not only embarrassing to look at, but that also drips colored discharge that can be "fragrant" and stain your carpet and furniture.
+Having a female dog in your home that is in heat for 3 weeks with a smelly and colored discharge is nasty.
+Females are in heat twice per year, and during this 6 weeks (3 to 4 weeks each time), your female will have a bloody or colored discharge that will stain your carpet and furniture.

 Are you squeamish?
 First time moms or even tired experienced moms may not take care of their puppies when they are born.
 Sometimes we have to break the sack so the puppy can take its first breath.
 Sometimes we have to remove mucus from their noses and mouths.
 Sometimes we have to clean them completely.
 Sometimes we have to help the placenta.
 Sometimes we have to check for puppies in the birth canal.
-All of these things take a strong stomach and willingness to do them.
+Sometimes a c-section is necessary.
+In many cases you will be part of the operation, cleaning puppies as fast as the veterinarian removes them from your dog's uterus.
+All of these things take a strong stomach and willingness to do them on a moment's notice.

 Even with excellent care and facilities, these things can still be a problem.
 Just allowing the mother dog to be in the yard for a potty break or to go for a walk creates the opportunity for her to bring germs and protozoa back to her puppies.
-If you don't have a clean, protected place for your puppies and their mother, you should not breed.
+If you don't have a clean, protected place for your puppies and their mother, and a good health care program, you should not breed.

 Do you have an excellent veterinarian close by to assist